pranuprakash/algorithmic_trading-algo/README.md

 ## 🙏 Acknowledgments

-- Original research by Pranu Chen
+- Original research by Pranu Prakash
 - QuantStats library for performance analysis
 - SHAP library for model interpretability
 - Backtrader framework for backtesting